Shijingwen/IMS-Security-On-Mobile-Equipment/README.md

 # 5. Acknowledgement

 We would like to thank Jacob Woodworth for assisting with preparing the Google bug bounty report and building this website.
-Our gratitude also goes to Shaan Shekhar for collecting IMS IP data from Purdue and Jia-Ming Dong for validating the DoS attack over Wi-Fi from Taiwan.
+Our gratitude also goes to Shaan Shekhar for collecting IMS IP data from Purdue and Chia-Ming Tung for validating the DoS attack over Wi-Fi from Taiwan.
 Your contributions were invaluable to this work.